Loan Policy FAQ

 Wellesley is committed to providing an affordable education for our students.

 Wellesley was the first college to reduce loans across the board in the late 1990s.
 Over the years, we lowered loans and increased grant aid to help students graduate with reasonable financial aid loan levels.
-In 2008, we introduced three loan levels (starting with $0-Loan) keyed to the economic resources of the family.
+In 2008, we introduced different loan levels (starting with $0-Loan) keyed to the economic resources of the family.
+Beginning in Fall of 2022, we expanded the $0-Loan group, eliminating packaged loans for students with parental income under $100,000.
 Wellesley is committed to keeping student loan levels low so that financial concerns do not limit a student’s choices upon graduation.

 Wellesley is committed to keeping student loan levels low so that financial concerns do not limit a student’s choices upon graduation.
 Students typically have 10 years to pay off loans in manageable monthly payments.
 The loans are either low interest federal student loans or low interest student loans from Wellesley College.